-Under $20 and Under $30 are two of the most popular wine price categories and there are many some very nicely done wines within them.
+Under $20 and Under $30 are two of the most popular price points and there are many some very nicely done wines within them.

-Each of these could be considered an Everyday Gem, and we are happy to say that they are very easily obtainable, especially through Winelala’s affiliates!* Please note that we do NOT make recommendations based solely on affiliate inventory.
-That would be totally against the spirit of Winelala.
-Each of these wines is special and I (Noelle!!) fully back any of them as an excellent choice given their price points.*
+Each of these could be considered an Everyday Gem, and we are happy to say that they are easily obtainable through Winelala’s affiliates!
+Please note that we do NOT make recommendations based solely on affiliate inventory.
+Each of these wines is fully baked by Winelala as an excellent choice.

-The wines are listed by weight and intensity; lighter and easier styles are on top and graduate toward heavier, bolder styles.
+The following is arranged by weight and intensity; lighter and easier styles are on top and graduate toward heavier, bolder styles.

 Vietti Roero Arneis 2017, Piedmont, Italy : Sometimes you recommend a wine, and sometimes you recommend a producer.
 In this situation, it’s both.
 I like this wine a lot - simple, zesty, and unoaked.
 Those characteristics unto their own can turn out in good and bad ways, but this wine is elegant and the finish is nice.
 I have certain favorite styles of wine, and this is one of them.

 Henri Bourgeois Sancerre Les Baronnes Blanc 2017, Sancerre, France : Lively, with bright lemon curd, gooseberry, thyme and lime pith notes.
 The bright finis has mouthwatering cut thanks to a light chalky echo